ozbunae/Bank_Loan_Predictions/README.md

 One way Random Forests reduce variance is by training on different samples of the data.
 A second way is by using a random subset of features.
 This means if we have 30 features, random forests will only use a certain number of those features in each model, say five.
 Unfortunately, we have omitted 25 features that could be useful.
 But as stated, a random forest is a collection of decision trees.
 Thus, in each tree we can utilize five random features.
 If we use many trees in our forest, eventually many or all of our features will have been included.
 This inclusion of many features will help limit our error due to bias and error due to variance.
 If features weren’t chosen randomly, base trees in our forest could become highly correlated.
 This is because a few features could be particularly predictive and thus, the same features would be chosen in many of the base trees.
 If many of these trees included the same features we would not be combating error due to variance.
 With that said, random forests are a strong modeling technique and much more robust than a single decision tree.
 They aggregate many decision trees to limit overfitting as well as error due to bias and therefore yield useful results.

 The Random Forest Model along with the Decision Tree is an excellently performing model.
 All of its scores are high across the board, our confusion matrix shows a very low false positive rate, and the AUC is very high.
+This is the final plot of the random forest but our initial plot was much more overfit.
+This still ended up being the best model in the long run.
 ![Random Forest](images/RF_final_plot.png)

 ### 3.4 K-Nearest Neighbor